plone/documentation/docs/glossary.md

 acquisition
     Acquisition is a mechanism that allows objects to inherit attributes from their parent objects in the object hierarchy.

+Varnish
+    [Varnish](https://varnish-cache.org) is a popular open-source web accelerator that is used to implement HTTP caching.

+Squid
+    [Squid Proxy](http://www.squid-cache.org/) is a popular open-source caching and forwarding web proxy server that can be used to improve the performance, security, and reliability of web applications.
 ```